thingsboard/thingsboard.github.io/_includes/docs/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-1.md

 ```
 {: .copy-code}

 - Navigate to the "Devices" page of the "Entities" section on the sidebar.
-By default, you'll be in the device group "All";
+By default, you'll be redirected to the "All" device group;
-- Click the "plus" icon located in the top right corner of the table.
-From the drop-down menu, select "Import device";
+- Click the "plus" icon located in the top-right corner of the table.
+Select "Import device" from the drop-down menu;
 - Drag the CSV file into the import window and click "Continue";
 - Select CSV delimiter and click "Continue";
 - Map the data between the columns of the uploaded file and the data types in the ThingsBoard platform.
 Click "Continue" and then click "OK".

-Four new devices should be successfully created: "SD-001" (Indoor Air Quality Sensor), "EM-002" (Energy Meter), "WM-003" (Water Flow Meter), and "AM-307" (IAQ Sensor) devices.
+Four new devices should be successfully created: "SD-001" (Indoor Air Quality Sensor), "EM-002" (Energy Meter), "WM-003" (Water Flow Meter), and "AM-307" (IAQ Sensor).

 {% include images-gallery.html imageCollection="adding-devices-1" %}

 ### Adding relations between entities

-[Relations](/docs/{{docsPrefix}}user-guide/entities-and-relations/#relations){:target="_blank"} are directed connections between one entity and other(s).
+[Relations](/docs/{{docsPrefix}}user-guide/entities-and-relations/#relations){:target="_blank"} are directed connections between one entity and one or more others.
 To ensure that our Office A and Office B are linked only to Building A, we will set up relations between them.
 Follow these steps:

 - Return to the "Assets" page and click on the "Building A" to open the details window.
 Navigate to the "Relations" tab, ensure the direction is "From", and click the "plus" icon to add new relation;